 While all of the beaches in the county are worth a visit, Yellowcraig is the most family-friendly of them all.
 It’s dog-friendly so you can take your furry friend along with you for a fun-filled day and there’s a playground near the car park so the kids can burn off energy if they get bored of sitting on the beach.

-The sand at Yellowcraig is soft and golden so it’s a fantastic place for sunbathing, and anyone looking for a more adventurous day can follow the coastline all the way around to West Bay Beach in North Berwick.
+The sand at Yellowcraig is soft and golden so it’s a fantastic place for sunbathing, and anyone looking for a more adventurous day can follow the coastline around to West Bay Beach in North Berwick.

 Facilities at Yellowcraig are pretty good thanks to a large car park situated a short walk from the beach where there are public toilets and showers as well as a wheelchair-accessible path and a ramp with great views over the Firth of Forth.